bekk/k6-workshop/README.md

 ## Getting started

 1. Clone the repository: `git clone https://github.com/bekk/k6-workshop`.
-2. Run `docker-compose up -d` to start the docker containers in the background.
-3. Run `docker-compose logs --follow k6-todo` to view the application logs.
+2. You should have received a provisioned app by the workshop facilitator.
+The URL should be on the format `api.<unique-id>.cloudlabs-azure.no`.
-4. The app is available at `localhost:3000`.
-Verify the app is running correctly by running `curl localhost:3000/healthcheck`, or opening the `localhost:3000/healthcheck` in the browser.
+3. The app is available at `api.<unique-id>.cloudlabs-azure.no`.
+Verify the app is running correctly by running `curl https://api.<unique-id>.cloudlabs-azure.no/healthcheck`, or opening `https://api.<unique-id>.cloudlabs-azure.no/healthcheck` in the browser.
 You should see a message stating that the database connection is ok.

-You should now be ready to go! *After the workshop* you can clean up resources by running `docker-compose down` from the repository root.
+You should now be ready to go!

 ## Tasks